 - In the home

-According to Safe Gas Indiana, 63 million homes are powered and heated by natural gas.
+According to the Safe Gas Indiana, 63 million homes are powered and heated by natural gas.
 This represents about 52 percent of American households.
 Accordingly, residential gas explosions are more common than you think.
 Home gas explosions can be extremely dangerous and even deadly.
 Ultimately, gas explosions in the home put the lives of you and your family at risk.
 Not just because of the initial blast, but also because of the fire that is sure to follow.

 In any event, if gas is not properly ventilated, it will create seriously deadly conditions.
 Gas begins to expand as it heats up.
 This can lead to the pressure in a small area reaching intolerable levels.
 Home explosions occur for a number of reasons.

 Blasts can occur as a result of defective pipes, gas regulators or meters.
 In the same fashion, these items can become defective from improper maintenance.
+An explosion attorney from The Carlson Law Firm can help you determine who to hold accountable if you suffered injuries in a home explosion.

 There are several scenarios that can lead to a plant explosion.
 For example, fires and natural disasters can trigger explosions.
 However, a majority of explosions that occur in the workplace are because of the negligence of the plant’s owners, supervisors or fellow employee.
 Most plant explosions are preventable.